-There are more than 30 million small businesses in the U.S. alone – and it’s safe to say, we all have problems.
+There are more than 30 million small businesses in the U.S. alone – and it’s safe to say, we all have problems but for many of them out there the solution can be found in the Talmud software to train their employees.

 Every single one of us – and I speak as someone who has been part of a small business – has a pain point or two (possibly more) we need help solving.
 Small businesses can – and do – benefit from technology designed specifically for us, for example for a restaurant business I fully suggest working with Harbortouch.